-If there’s one food that can bring people together, its pizza.
-From habitual gluttons to health-conscious fitness junkies, fussy kids to discerning grandparents, strict vegans and vegetarians to equally strict meat eaters, pizza unites us all.
+If there’s one food that can bring people together, it’s pizza.
+From habitual gluttons to health-conscious fitness junkies, fussy kids to discerning grandparents, strict vegetarians to equally strict meat eaters, pizza unites us all.
 But while for most of us pizza makes for a welcoming treat to celebrate the onset of a weekend, for some, pizza is a way of life, quite literally.

-We’re referring specifically to the pizzaholics.
-People who could easily eat pizza for breakfast, lunch, and dinner, every day, for the rest of their life.
+We’re referring specifically to the people who could easily eat pizza for breakfast, lunch, and dinner, every day, for the rest of their lives.
 If you’ve ever wondered why there is an increasing number of t-shirts, cushion covers, phone cases and accessories designed around pizza, these are the folks to blame, guys.
 The pizzaholics.

 But is there really such a thing as a pizza addiction?
 Research says yes, it is indeed as legit as an alcohol or a drug addiction.

 Pizza Is The Most Addictive Processed Food, Research Says

 With the evidence of “food addiction” growing increasingly by the year, researchers at the University of Michigan were curious to see what foods or food attributes were associated with addictive eating.

 Besides pizza, chocolate, chips, cookies, ice cream, and french fries were considered addictive.
 These foods are highly processed and high in fat and refined carbohydrates.

 Surprising nobody, pizza showed up as one of the most addictive foods in the profile.2